TheRenegadeCoder/sample-programs/README.md

 Of course, we're adding articles every day, and we're tracking our article progress under the issues tab.
 Feel free to request your favorites from there, and we'll try to move them up the queue.
 If you can't wait, consider writing the article yourself.
-Potential authors can find directions in the [contributing doc][6].
+Prospective authors can find directions in the [contributing doc][6].

 At any rate, if articles sound interesting, here are a few to get you started: